Jump to Heading

 3.2 Chemical Foam Compound:

-When two or more chemicals are added, foam is generated due to chemical reaction.
+When two or more chemicals are added, the foam is generated due to the chemical reaction.
 The most common ingredients used for chemical foam are sodium bicarbonate and aluminum sulfate with added stabilizers.
 These types of compounds are used in portable fire extinguishers.
-Where sometimes, mechanical formation of foam is not possible.
+Where sometimes, the mechanical formation of foam is not possible.

 3.3 Types (Concentrates of Foam):

-There are following types of foams
+There are the following types of foam

 - Protein foams